Preparing for Year-End Close

 Purchase Orders Across Fiscal Years

 Prime Financials automatically closes purchase orders where all distribution lines are fulfilled and when no match exceptions exist.
-Please email the Financial Service Center at firstname.lastname@example.org if you identify additional POs that you would like to close.
+If you identify a PO that can be closed now, fill out the Finance Inquiry Form on the Service Portal

-Please note that, after July 1, 2020, departments will not be able to execute any changes to POs created in FY20 or earlier via the requisition.
-Those changes may be made by sending an email to email@example.com.
-POs created July 1, 2020 or later may be updated by departmental users by following the processes to Create a PO Change Request or Change a PO Distribution Line.
+Please note that, after July 1, 2023, departments will not be able to execute any changes to POs created in FY23 or earlier via the requisition.
+Those changes may be made by requesting assistance through the Finance Inquiry Form on the Service Portal.
+POs created July 1, 2023 or later may be updated by departmental users by following the processes to Create a PO Change Request or Change a PO Distribution Line.

 Pending Vouchers at Fiscal Year Close

-Vouchers that are in match exception or have pending workflow approvals at fiscal year close will be reversed in June of FY20 and re-posted in July of FY21.
+Vouchers that are in match exception or have pending workflow approvals at fiscal year close will be reversed in June of FY23 and re-posted in July of FY24.
 Note: For PO vouchers this includes the associated encumbrance transactions.

 Manual accruals are not necessary to ensure that appropriate expenses are booked in the proper fiscal year.
 Prime Financials can create receipt accruals at fiscal year close to account for expenses that are associated with purchase orders that are $2,500 or greater in total.
 POs under this amount cannot be accrued.

-To ensure your expenses are booked in FY20, please take the following actions based on the total value of the PO:
+To ensure your expenses are booked in FY23, please take the following actions based on the total value of the PO:

-- POs less than $2,500: The invoice(s) must be received in Procurement Services by June 23, 2020.
-In order to ensure timely receipt, suppliers should be instructed to send invoices, with the appropriate PO number listed, directly to firstname.lastname@example.org for guaranteed FY20 processing.
+- POs less than $2,500: The invoice(s) must be received in Procurement Services by June 23, 2023.
+In order to ensure timely receipt, suppliers should be instructed to send invoices, with the appropriate PO number listed, directly to [email protected] for guaranteed FY23 processing.

 For POs over $2,500